yassinebebba/django-school-platform/README.md

 > Alternately, if you are in a development environment you can use the terminal use the django shell,
 > get the interested account instance and then user instance.set_password('Your password here')

+> Note: set your email host, port, address and password in settings.py and make sure you enable
+> access to your email, because the email provider won't trust the connection that was made from django.
+> The configuration are for Gmail

+## Teacher Panel

+In the teacher panel you can create, update, remove and delete assessments.
+When you create an assessment a signal will be made to all students in that class and create instances with that exam in the ExamGrade table that also provide 2 other fields for the grade and feedback of the teacher.
+The teacher will get a link for his/her assessment in the view assessment page, in the detail view of the interested assessment the teacher get table with all students that were assigned the interested assessment, ready to be marked and given feedback.